 The Fuji X-T10 is a fantastic little camera.
-I was surprised by how light and small it was and how well it performs all around.
+I was surprised by how light and small it was and how well it performed all around.
 It feels very close to the X-T1 minus a few features.
-One being UHS-II.
-But that’s ok.
+One is UHS-II.
+But that’s OK.
 This camera still uses SD memory cards at incredible speeds.

 I’ve tested all the most popular cards to get an idea of how fast they perform in camera and will also share what I think are some great deals.